ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 }
 ```

-We've now implemented all necessary functions to generate randomness and assign the user a *Game of Thrones* house.
+You have now completed all necessary functions to generate randomness and assign the user a *Game of Thrones* house.
 We've added a few helper functions in there which should make using the contract easier and more flexible.
 You can deploy and interact with the complete contract in Remix:

 <div class="remix-callout">
   <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFD20.sol" target="_blank" class="cl-button--ghost solidity-tracked">Deploy this contract using Remix ↗</a>